Chapter 19.122 RCW

 (ii) Does not constitute any assertion of ownership or operation of a service lateral by the facility operator.

 (d) An end user is responsible for determining the location of a service lateral on their property or a service lateral that they own.
+An end user is responsible for locating on their own property the underground facilities that they own.
+The one-number locator service shall maintain a list of private-line locate service providers who may be hired at the cost of the end user for the location of service laterals.
 Nothing in this section may be interpreted to require an end user to subscribe to a one-number locator service or to locate a service lateral within a right-of-way or utility easement.

-(5) An excavator must not excavate until all known facility operators have marked or provided information regarding underground facilities as provided in this section.
+(5) An excavator must not excavate until all known facility operators have marked their locatable underground facilities or, in the case of nonhazardous liquid or nongas pipeline facilities, provided information regarding their unlocatable underground facilities as provided in this section.
+On and after January 1, 2026, an excavator may not commence excavation until the excavator has received positive response from all operators with underground facilities in the area identified in the notice.

 (6)(a) Once marked by a facility operator, an excavator is responsible for maintaining the accuracy of the facility operator's markings of underground facilities for the lesser of: